Scottish dig unearths '10,000-year-old home' at Echline

 Archaeological excavation works have been taking place in a field at Echline in South Queensferry in preparation for the Forth Replacement Crossing.

-A large oval pit nearly 7m in length is all that remains of the dwelling, along with hearths, flint and arrowheads.'First settlers'
+A large oval pit nearly 7m in length is all that remains of the dwelling, along with hearths, flint and arrowheads.

 Rod McCullagh, a senior archaeologist at Historic Scotland, said: "This discovery and, especially the information from the laboratory analyses adds valuable information to our understanding of a small but growing list of buildings erected by Scotland's first settlers after the last glaciation, 10,000 years ago.